Trusted-AI/adversarial-robustness-toolbox/README.md

 The library is still under development.
 Feedback, bug reports and extensions are highly appreciated.

-## Supported attack and defense methods
+## Supported attacks, defences and metrics

 The library contains implementations of the following **evasion attacks**:
 * DeepFool ([Moosavi-Dezfooli et al., 2015](https://arxiv.org/abs/1511.04599))